CSpanias/cspanias.github.io/_posts/2024-01-01-PicoCTF - MatchTheRegex.md

     ![](home.png){: .normal}

-2. When trying `test` as a test to see how this works we a `wrong match!
+2. When trying `test` as a test to see how this works we get a `wrong match!
 Try again!` message:

     ![](home_test.png){: .normal}